cortexuvula/chatty/README.md

 These settings are stored in the user's session and are used for all subsequent requests.

 ## Running the Application

+### Option 1: Using the Launcher (Recommended for Windows)

+1. Double-click the `Chatty.bat` file
+2. The application will start automatically and open in your web browser

+### Option 2: Manual Start

 1. Start the Flask development server: